 The women joke that they live off of condiments.
 There are many in the fridge, mostly from local producers.
 They have an entire compartment dedicated to hot sauces: Snake Oil, which they always have on hand, is made by Baltimore’s Woodbury Kitchen.
 “It’s made from a local indigenous pepper called the fish pepper that he turns into this hot sauce,” Sheila says.

 Then, of course, there are the pickles.
 Lots and lots of pickles.
-When asked if their fridge typically looks like it does that day, Sheila and Sarah exchange a look.
+When asked if their fridge typically looks like it does that day, Sheila and Sarah exchange an amused look.
 “The biggest difference is there’re usually a lot more pickles,” Sarah says.
 Their delicious products, already packaged and waiting to be taken to a two-day Emporyum event in Baltimore, fill an entire drawer.
 There’s also a large and surprisingly heavy bucket of chopped, vibrant green jalapenos sitting in the back of the fridge.
 Gordy’s recently partnered with awesome local artist Kelly Towles to do the labels for their popular Giardiniera, so be on the lookout for those soon.

 There’s also a mostly full bottle of Gordon’s Vodka.
 “That [vodka] has been in there for like, three years,” laughs Sarah when we point it out.
-While they don’t drink at home often, they do have a fairly well-stocked liquor display in one corner of the kitchen–most of it, of course, is made locally.
+While they don’t often drink at home, they do have a fairly well-stocked liquor display in one corner of the kitchen–most of it, of course, is made locally.
 “A lot of [the liquor] is people we’ve done partnerships with.
 The Catoctin Creek pairs amazing with our Sweet Chip brine; we love them,” says Sheila.
 “It’s the ultimate pickleback,” Sarah assures us.
 Sheila tells us about some of the other liquors on display: “We did a shoot with Warby Parker where we made a [Green Hat] gin martini with our hot chile pepper brine, so kind of taking inspiration for a dirty martini but totally different.”

 It’s generally agreed that Sarah’s Gerolsteiner mineral water, which she gets from Whole Foods, is the most essential item in their fridge on a daily basis; she plucks out a bottle to sip as we chat.
 There’s also some vita-water for Sheila and fresh-squeezed orange juice from P St Whole Foods’ juice-squeezing machine.
 Fresh and local are the watchwords in the Gordy’s Pickle Jar house, and they’re music to our ears.